PHP and AJAX Live Search

 Live search has many benefits compared to traditional searching:

-- Matching results are shown as you type
+- Results are shown as you type

 - Results narrow as you continue typing